bigdata-i523/hid319/notebook.md

 * 09/13/17 Practicing on Interative Python.
 Completed reading and practicing with various sample examples using Statements and Strings, Variables, Data Types and Control statements.
 * 09/19/17 Working on excercise: Experimenting with MQTT using NodeMCU kit and Paho MQTT Python client.
 * 09/22/17 Completed exercises with Raspberry Pi.
 Light LED, Drive Active Buzzer, Button control LED
+* 09/26/17 Completed Smart Robot car assembly and coding into Audruino UNO using raspberry pi.
+Working on obstacle avoidance and tracking line part.

 # Writing